yousaf530/Python-Flask-Data-Dashboard/README.md

 <br>
 ## To run this Web App on your device using simple steps:

-1. Download using the command git clone
+1. Download using the command git clone or manually on to your local machine.
 2. Run the following command
     ```bash
     pip install -r requirements.txt